 Is this a case of high hopes and expectations defeated in the face of reality?
 Or is technological progress actually slow?

 Slow growth and exceptions to the rule

 You could argue that it’s simply our expectations that are the issue.
-In his most recent book, Growth (see my notes here), Vaclav Smil describes the growth of essentially all things: from small organisms, to humans, objects, societies and economies.
+In his most recent book, Growth (See Amazon, or my notes), Vaclav Smil describes the growth of essentially all things: from small organisms, to humans, objects, societies and economies.
 One of the main takeaways from this synthesis is the fact that nothing grows (exponentially) forever; most growth patterns consist of short periods of rapid growth, followed by long periods of a plateauing where growth is slow.

 But, as always, there are exceptions to the rule and Moore’s Law is probably the most famous example of that.
 Originally formulated by Gordon Moore in 1965, it states that the density of transistors in integrated circuits would double (roughly) every two years – this has held true until today.
 Increasing the density of transistors not only increases the computing capacity, but it has the additional benefit of reducing the energy consumption of transistors as well.
 The smaller a transistor is, the less energy it consumes since it’s easier to turn on or off.

 There are other examples that closely follow Moore’s Law.
 Smil describes, for example, that products relying on the improvement of microprocessors (meaning higher performance, or lower costs) have seen patterns similar to Moore’s Law.
 Take computing power for instance – the cost of that has declined by 50% per year since the late 1970s.
 Other examples include the costs of camera chips and the capacity of magnetic storage.